Why LaTex is Superior to Office

 No Vendor Lock In

 Microsoft makes Office to make a profit.
 They want to lock you into their platform because they want your money.
 And unless we can make ODF the national standard, they will tweak their file formats with every edition, release half assed API’s and specs and do everything to make interoperability difficult.
 Open Office and other products will always be playing catchup.
-ODF is the only way out of the lock in - but the things don’t look so great on this front.
-My hunch tells me that Microsoft will succeed pushing their OpenXML specification (which, btw is neither Open, nor a specification - more of an incomplete set of purposefully confusing notes with a restrictive license attacked) as the de-facto format in the upcoming years.
+ODF is the only way out of the lock in – but the things don’t look so great on this front.
+My hunch tells me that Microsoft will succeed pushing their OpenXML specification (which, btw is neither Open, nor a specification – more of an incomplete set of purposefully confusing notes with a restrictive license attached) as the de-facto format in the upcoming years.

 So thanks, but no thanks!
 LaTex is completely open, and well documented.
 It has been ported to virtually every platform and architecture.
 And it does not require a bloated, slow editor to use.
 You can edit your documents in vim, emacs, notepad, or even Eclipse.
 You are not tied to a single company, and you are not tied to a single editor.
 You can pick and choose.
 And choice, ladies and gentlemen is an essential component of freedom, and individualism.